fairlearn/fairlearn/docs/user_guide/adversarial.rst

 #.
 Validate your model!
 Provide this model with a callback function in
    the constructor's keyword :code:`callbacks` (see :ref:`Example 2`).
-   Optionally, have this function return :code:`True` to indicate early stoppings.
+   Optionally, have this function return :code:`True` to indicate early stopping.
 #. :footcite:t:`zhang2018mitigating` have found it to be useful to maintain a global step
-   count and gradually increase :math:`\alpha` while decreasing the learning rate :math:`\eta` and taking :math:`\alpha \eta \rightarrow 0` over the course of iterations.
+   count and gradually increase :math:`\alpha` while decreasing the learning rate :math:`\eta` and taking :math:`\alpha \eta \rightarrow 0` as the global step count increases.
 In particular, use a callback function to perform these hyperparameter updates.
 An example can be seen in the example notebook.